Paulsky/opencart-dymo-labelwriter/README.md

 At this moment there are no known issues.
 Please let us know if you have any problems with the module!

+### Troubleshoot

+* Please check if you have the right version installed of the [DLS]
+* If you updated the DLS, please restart your browser or restart your computer completely.
+* Clear the OpenCart cache
+* Clear your own browser cache
+* Please check on [this demo page](http://www.labelwriter.com/software/dls/sdk/samples/js/PrintLabel/PrintLabel.html) if you can print a label through your browser.
+If not, try a different browser.
+The demo page should work.
+If not, this module probably won't work.

 ### Todo's

  - Write Tests